Richard5P/LatAm-Lingo/README.md

 - Gain interest of potential clients and investors, and connect with social media.

 ### User Stories
-1. As a user interested in photography, I expect to see lots of different beautiful photos.
+1. As a user interested in indigenous culture I expect to find meaningful information.
-0. I expect the photos to be highlighted first and foremost.
+0. I expect the qualifications first and foremost.
 0. As a user interested in travel, I expect to see different countries on display.
 0. As a user interested in different countries, I expect to see information on the countries.
 0. As a person interested in hiring a photographer, I expect to find an easy way to contact the photographer.